 Papers since 1994

 Young, Deborah Rohm; Sallis, James F; Baecker, Aileen; Cohen, Deborah A; Nau, Claudia L.; Smith, Gary N.; and Sallis, Robert E. (2023), Associations of Physical Inactivity and COVID-19 Outcomes Among Subgroups, American Journal of Preventative Medicine, 64(4), 492-502.
+Selected as the AJPM paper of the year.
 This paper reports additional evidence that regular physical exercise prior to COVID infection substantially reduces the chances of hospitalization, admission to intensive care units, and death.

 Smith, Gary (2022), Complex IRRs Do Not Resolve the NPV-IRR “Debate”.
 A net present value equation with n time periods has n internal rates of return, some of which may be complex numbers.
 Despite claims to the contrary, these complex numbers are not economically meaningful and do not alter the fundamental fact that an IRR criterion is flawed.